 Composting takes years as there are no earthworms.
 Many gardeners do their composting in the garage in a big box.
 They lighten the box 24-7-365 and in leap years 24-7-366 so their “pet” earthworms stay in the compost.
 Imagine what happens when there is one of these snow storm caused multi-day outages! 😉

 Recycling that Works

 The easiest way of recycling in Interior Alaska is burning paper to enlighten the wood stove, thrifting and conseigning as someone’s trash is another ones treasure, and dumpster diving.
-Also goodwill textile recycling is big with recycle clothes bin locations in many parking lots of grocery stores.
+Also goodwill textile recycling is big with recycling clothes bin locations in many parking lots of grocery stores.

 Do you recycle?
 What do you recycle?
 Is it easy to recycle where you live?
 I am curious.